-In the South African townships Khayelitsha and Gugulethu – like in all townships – poverty, unemployment and lack of prospects prevail.
+In the South African townships Khayelitsha, Gugulethu and Egoli – like in all townships – poverty, unemployment and lack of prospects prevail.
 The children suffer the most from this.
 For them, equal opportunities are out of question.
 Many children lack basics things such as food, a place to sleep, health care and education.
 Most of the time, they must look after themselves and spend their time on the streets, a dangerous place.
 Often, they are orphaned and must navigate through life on their own.

 In our Ubomi houses, the children not only receive familiar warmth but also a warm and healthy meal, support with their homework and language lessons, life-skills training as well as games, sports and creative activities – and a chance for life and survival.